Turkey Tail

 It grows in layered, fan-shaped rosettes or semi-circular shelves.

-Individual caps typically reach 2–8 cm across and 1–3 mm thick.
+Individual caps typically measure 2–8 cm in diameter and 1–3 mm in thickness.

 It lacks a central stalk and is instead attached laterally to the wood.